History of CADLab

 Laboratory for Engineering Design - CADLab was founded in 1986 as a place for the application of modern computer achievements in the field of CAx systems, which remained its primary purpose still today.

+In its beginnings, the hardware infrastructure of the Laboratory was based on four SUN 4 workstations; two Atari computers and four PCs XT.
 In 1995, the CADLab was equipped with additional server SUN SPARCstation 20, and 9 SUN SPARCstation 10 workstations driven by SUN Solaris operating system.
 In 1998 CADLab received two Sun Ultra workstations.
 In 1999 CADLaAb and associated computer labs introduced the network of personal computers based on Intel hardware platform, driven by Microsoft Windows operating systems.

-The following technological development over the years, today's software platform of CADLab is built around a new generation of engineering workstations.
+Following the technological development over the years, today's software platform of CADLab is built around a new generation of engineering workstations.
 In parallel to the evolution of the quantity of digital working places for students, laboratory developed in the number of different software packages to support the design, product development, innovation, development of own applications, computer graphics, and office tools, which are used in teaching, scientific research and in collaboration with industry.

 - Leap Motion system

 - FDM i VAT 3D printers